allenai/pnp/README.md

 #### Neural Networks

-Probabilistic neural programs have access to an underlying computation graph that is used to define neural networks.
+Probabilistic neural programs have access to an underlying computation graph that is used to define neural networks:

 ```scala
 def mlp(x: FloatVector): Pnp[Boolean] = {